The downside of cortisone creams

 • Ensuring an optimum intake of anti-inflammatory nutrients

 • Reducing the use of anti-inflammatory drugs

 • Balancing blood sugar, reduce stress and the use of stimulants

 • Healing the skin with antioxidant-based creams

 The nutritional approach to eczema is based on the idea that a sufferer’s total environmental ‘load’ – that is, how much pollution, stress and poor nutrition they are dealing with – has exceeded their capacity to adapt to it.
-While there may be a specific trigger, such as an emotional crisis, drinking too much coffee or eating a food allergen, these can be seen as the final straw rather than the root cause.
-So the goal becomes to increase a person’s adaptive capacity and to lessen the total load.
-Anti-inflammatory drugs, by contrast, merely suppress symptoms.
+While there may be a specific trigger, such as an emotional crisis, drinking too much coffee or eating a food An allergen is a substance that is foreign to the body and which can cause an allergic reaction in certain people.
+Pollen is an example…, these can be seen as the final straw rather than the root cause.
+So the goal becomes to increase a...